REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Field chickweed Cerastium arvense Field mouse-ear F

-Common chicory Cichorium intybus CF
+Common chicory Cichorium intybus CFM

 Sulphur cinquefoil Potentilla recta yellow cinquefoil CF

-Cleavers Galium aparine goosegrass, annual bedstraw, sticky willy
+Cleavers Galium aparine goosegrass, annual bedstraw, sticky willy M

-Alsike clover Trifolium hybridum F
+Alsike clover Trifolium hybridum FM

-Red clover Trifolium pratense CF
+Red clover Trifolium pratense CFM

 Coltsfoot Tussilago farfara F